(This post follows ‘Night flight to NYC’ posted on 30 May 2017)

 Over time, we covered the other popular tourist spots as well: Statue of Liberty, Metropolitan museum, the 9/11 memorial, Wall Street and the Times Square.
 We visited the Times Square almost every day.
 We loved the liveliness there.
 It was so contagious.
 It was also fun to watch the entertainers.
 On one of the days, the local camera caught us live on their screen.
 We were celebrities for a short while. 🙂

 I had many other special or memorable experiences in the US.
 They are:

 - walking in the Central Park

-- viewing the magnificent Niagara Falls and enjoying an adventurous jet boat ride in the Niagara Gorge
+8. viewing the magnificent Niagara Falls and enjoying an adventurous jet boat ride in the Niagara gorge

-For Vinod, I think the highlight would be eating at Hard Rock Cafe in NYC and by Niagara Falls!
-That trip was also different because it is the only trip in which we have spent so many days – 9 to be precise – in just one city.
+For Vinod, I think the highlight would be eating at Hard Rock Cafe in NYC and at Niagara Falls!
+That trip was also different because it is the only trip in which we spent so many days in just one city – 9 to be precise.

 Our trip to the US was eye-opening and fulfilling in many ways.
+We loved the energy, the attitude and diversity of the people there.
+No wonder so many of us wish to settle there.
 It was Vinod’s dream to visit the US and an accomplishment for both of us to cross the Atlantic Ocean.
 We had first connected with it at the Cape of Good Hope.
 However, we missed out on seeing zombies, aliens and serial killers.
 A trip to the US without coming across one of these feels so incomplete.
 Maybe on our next trip…